If you’re the ship's master (or their agent) of a commercial vessel, you will need to report any goods that are arriving on your vessel at a UK port.

-If you’re the ships’ master of a commercial vessel you must report any goods arriving at a UK port, including the Isle of Man.
+If you’re the ships’ master of a commercial vessel you must report any goods arriving at a UK port.
+This applies to:

 This includes vessels: